in $nu.config-path

 -

-"Green means good", so I believe so.
+"Green means good", so of course!

 -